abinit/abinit/doc/tutorial/eph4mob.md

 We can now analyze the variation of the mobility with respect to [[sigma_erange]].

+TODO: Add script to analyze convergence wrt sigma_erange

+This study shows that an energy window of ~0.15 above the CBM is enough to converge so we use this value in the subsequent calculations.

-!!! tip
+!!! warning

     One should perform this convergence study with a $\kk$-mesh that is already dense enough to capture the band dispersion correctly.
     In this case, we are using a 24×24×24 mesh, which is not very dense for such computations.
-    This means that, when increasing [[sigma_erange]], sometimes no additional $\kk$-point is included as the sampling is too coarse.
+    This means that, when increasing [[sigma_erange]],
+    no additional $\kk$-point is included as the sampling is **too coarse**.
     This is the case for the first three datasets (3 $\kk$-points), and the last two datasets (6 $\kk$-points).
     If a finer mesh was used, the number of $\kk$-points would have increased in a more monotonic way.
     For instance, in Silicon, a 45×45×45 $\kk$-mesh could be used to determine [[sigma_erange]].